 Say or sing quietly back to God: “Thank You, Abba, that I am Your son/daughter.
 Thank You for Your love.
 Let me experience that love more deeply even now.”

 Example 2: Someone prays on the mic from Ephesians 3:14-19 (an apostolic prayer), “Father, strengthen us by Your Spirit.
-Give Your Church revelation of Christ’s love that we would be rooted and grounded in His love.
+Give Your people revelation of Christ’s love that we would be rooted and grounded in His love.
 Help us to grasp the depths You went to show us Your love…”

 Pray quietly in agreement: “Give us revelation of Your love” or “show us the depths of Your love.”